Pumping gas is a routine that most drivers are required to do in most parts of the world.

 Safety Advice

-Gasoline is highly flammable, so a fire is always a hazard at gas stations.
+Gasoline is highly flammable, so a fire is always a hazard when refilling your tank.
 For this reason, it is important to follow safety advice very closely.

 PEI is the authority for fuel and fluid-handling equipment.
 It has received reports of almost 200 fires while refueling since the 1990s caused by static electricity.